munsellb/NIRAL_DTI_PIPELINE/README.md

 The flow diagram shown above represents the single-process pipeline version.
 The major difference between the multi-process and single-process version is the multi-process version computes all the seed regions in parallel (i.e. does not include a loop that sequentially processes each seed region).

-As illustrated, the pipeline defines six components that perform the following operations:
+As illustrated, the pipeline defines six components that perform the sequence of operations listed below:
 <ol>
 <li><b>DWI to DTI:</b> This takes the skull stripped DWI image and creates a DTI, RD, AD, FA, and DWI-b0 image volume.</li>
 <li><b>AutoSeg:</b> Creates a white matter, gray matter, and CSF segmentations using the Imperial atlas and the T1 and T2 images.</li>